DeepRedalert/HysolSim/Readme.markdown

     simulator testing purposes.
 Note that the user should not give the solar radiation below $400 W/m^2$ as it may lead to some error.
 The error may be in terms of complex numbers, or some variable may appear as not a number (NAN).
-Also, for the real solar profile, this happens at many time instants.
+Such errors can usually be identified and corrected through careful debugging.

 -   `Type 2`: This is for the Real data of solar radiation (Run the simulator with this type to get the idea of how solar plants behave